view_context: Dynamic page

 Future Fishtank ELA Connections

-- In this unit, students will have to move back and forth between a historical fiction and informational text.
-While it may feel difficult to pause reading one text to read another, lessons are paced so that the reading from Uprising and Flesh and Blood So Cheap correspond closely with one another.
-Generally, students will read from the informational text about specific historical events, and then read the passage in Uprising that refers to those events in order to evaluate the historical accuracy within the fiction text.
+- In this unit, students have to move back and forth between a historical fiction and an informational text.
+While it may feel difficult to pause reading one text to read another, lessons are paced so that the readings from Uprising and Flesh and Blood So Cheap correspond closely with one another.
+Generally, students read from the informational text about specific historical events, and then read the passage in Uprising that refers to those events in order to evaluate the historical accuracy within the fiction text.
 In this way, students will have much of the schema necessary to comprehend events in the novel.

 - This unit contains difficult subject matter.
-Both texts contain vivid descriptions of the Triangle fire and provide details about the extreme suffering of the people who died that day.
+Both texts contain vivid descriptions of the Triangle Shirtwaist Factory fire and provide details about the extreme suffering of the people who died that day.
 Students may find this section of the unit especially upsetting.
 Be mindful of the possibility that you may have students who have experienced fires in their own lives.

 - It is important to note that these two texts focus almost exclusively on the experiences of white people.
-In 1910, approximately 2% of New York City's population was Black, and Black women were generally excluded from garment factory jobs.
+In 1910, approximately two percent of New York City's population was Black, and Black women were generally excluded from garment factory jobs.
 Though there is a brief discussion of this on page 93 of Flesh and Blood So Cheap, students should be aware that much of the cotton used in garment factories was picked by Black tenant farmers in the southern United States.

 Lesson Map